Do you know the true cost of not having a will?

 Together, we’ll create a plan to protect your assets and give you peace of mind.

-Your Will Should Be A Reflection Of Your Life
+Your Will Should Be a Reflection of Your Life

 Many Americans are under the mistaken belief that estate planning is only for the wealthy.
-At Vollrath Law, we believe that everyone needs a will, irrespective of the amount of money they have or property they own.
+At Vollrath Law, we believe everyone needs a will, irrespective of the amount of money they have or the property they own.

-A will is a legal document that explains your wishes on how your property is to be distributed upon your death.
-If you die without a will, the ever-changing Florida laws on dying intestate will dictate those decisions, not you or your family.
+A will is a legal document explaining your wishes on how your property will be distributed upon your death.
+If you die without one, the ever-changing Florida laws on dying intestate will dictate those decisions, not you or your family.

 Trusts May Make Sense

-- Avoiding, minimizing or postponing taxes
+- Avoiding, minimizing, or postponing estate taxes

-- Avoiding probate
+- Avoiding probate court